Monday, October 22, 2012

 No Impact/No Penalty 6.3.1 Contact between skates and wheels that is part of the normal skating motion.

+6.3.2 A skater who "falls small" in an effort to avoid tripping.
 Minor Penalty 6.3.3 Any contact outside of the normal skating motion which lands below the legal target zone

 that causes an opposing skater to stumble but not fall or lose her relative position.